 Because equilibrium is to the left of the long-run aggregate supply (LRAS) curve, the economy is operating below its full capacity.
 Some resources are idle.
 As a result, the unemployment rate rises, accompanying the decline in aggregate output.

-When deflation arises, the prices of goods and services fall.
-This situation will encourage consumers to postpone their current purchases to get lower prices in the future.
-Delayed purchases weakened demand further.
-Eventually, businesses cut production, causing the output to fall further.
+When deflation occurs, the prices of goods and services fall.
+This situation encourages consumers to postpone their current purchases to get lower prices in the future.
+Delayed purchases weaken demand further.
+Eventually, businesses cut production, causing output to fall further.

-How do adverse supply shocks lead to high inflation?
+How adverse supply shocks lead to high inflation

 Again, assume the economy is operating at the potential output but now at point C.